jayfunk/pocketguide/readme.md

 ###Android Startup

-From terminal run `android`

-startup your android emulator by using something like`emulator @Nexus_5_API_23_x86` or using the GUI tool provided by android.
+Startup your android emulator by using something like`emulator @Nexus_5_API_23_x86` or using the GUI tool provided by android.
+Or a device connected

-`run react-native run-android` from the project root to install the generated app on your emulator or device, and start the Node server which enables live code reloading.
+cd ~/pocketguide

+react-native run-android

 To see your changes you have to open the rage-shake-menu (either shake the device or press the menu button on devices, press F2 or Page Up for emulator, ⌘+M for Genymotion), and then press `Reload JS`.

 ####Troubleshooting
 com.android.ddmlib.InstallException: Failed to establish session